Gluten Free Pumpkin Donuts

 In other failed attempts, I felt that they pumpkin donut batter was too moist and dense.
 Therefore, I combined one King Arthur Gluten Free Classic Yellow Cake mix (which is 22 oz) with 16 ounces of pumpkin puree.
 Why 16 oz?
 Because most cans of pumpkin puree contain 15-16 ounces of puree.
 I really am all about making recipes as easy to follow, as possible.

-Do You Recommend Adding A Glaze to the Gluten Free Pumpkin Donuts?
+Should I Glaze these Gluten Free Pumpkin Donuts?

 These gluten free pumpkin donuts are perfectly delicious on their own.
 However, you can add a glaze or coating of cinnamon and sugar, if you like.
 However, I find these donuts can kind of sticky if they’re not eaten the same day they are baked.
 Adding a glaze or coating in melted butter & cinnamon sugar only increase this issue, after 24 hours.